6 Reasons Why Asset Allocation Affects Investment Performance For Ultra-High Net Worth Investors More than Any Other Variable

-Everyone loves online calculators, and you can find asset allocation calculators too, such as this one.
+Everyone loves online calculators, and you can find ultra high net worth asset allocation calculators too, such as this one.

 But those calculators do not consider the single most important question everyone must answer before they finalize their investment plan.
 You’ll see what that question is in a bit, and why you must answer it before determining your ideal asset allocation.

-First, here are the six reasons why asset allocation affects your long term growth more than any other factor.
+First, here are the six reasons why ultra high net worth asset allocation affects your long-term growth more than any other factor.

-A study from Guggenheim Funds studied market behavior dating back to 1946.
+A study from Guggenheim Funds analyzed market behavior dating back to 1946.